open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `Concat(values[], delimiter)`

 The `Concat` factory function takes a delimiter and a sequence of values and concatenates their string representation.
 Unsupported values, such as lists or maps that may substantially increase payload size, are not added to the resulting string.
+A debug log is printed when Concat is passed an unsupported value.

 `values` is a list of values passed as arguments.
 It supports paths, primitive values, and byte slices (such as trace IDs or span IDs).